 What would you say to someone who says your work relies on shock tactic rather than artistic value?

 People often refer to my work as sexy, exciting, salacious.
-Sure, on a base level all of my work lends itself to those things, but that is not the intention.
-I don’t look at a crashed car and think it is exciting, nor, as a woman do I look at a nude photograph on the internet as purely sexual.
-Being a woman in today’s society means calculating risk at every turn, every comment, ever picture, every “like” implicates us into a greater scheme of judgement.
-That being said, I am interested in discussing hard subjects and therefore if I get people’s attention and allow them to reevaluate something in their lives thats great.
+Sure, on a base level, all of my work lends itself to those things, but that is not the intention.
+I don’t look at a crashed car and think it is exciting, nor, as a woman, do I look at a nude photograph on the internet as purely sexual.
+Being a woman in today’s society means calculating risk at every turn, every comment, every picture, every “like” implicates us into a greater scheme of judgment.
+That being said, I am interested in discussing hard subjects, and therefore, if I get people’s attention and allow them to reevaluate something in their lives, that’s great.